 I was shopping at Gelsons Market the other day and to my pleasant surprise, I saw fresh California apricots for sale.
 I love when California apricots start popping up at grocery stores and farmer’s markets—usually during late May or early June— because it’s a sure sign that summer is approaching.

-I had been waiting for apricot season to arrive so I could develop a Poached Apricot recipe for my upcoming book, Beach House Baking.
+I had also been waiting for apricot season to arrive so I could develop a Poached Apricot recipe for my cookbook, Beach House Baking!

 I like to keep it simple and poach my apricots in a vanilla syrup.
 Please make sure to use whole vanilla beans, not vanilla extract.
-I picked up my Rodelle vanilla beans at Gelson’s as well.
+I find Rodelle vanilla beans at Gelsons.

 Poached Apricots In Vanilla Syrup

 - In a small saucepan, combine 1 cup of filtered water, the honey, and vanilla bean.
 Cover with lid and bring to a boil.
 Remove lid and whisk mixture to break up vanilla bean clumps.
 Add apricots, reduce heat to low and simmer until just tender, about 4 minutes total depending on the ripeness of the fruit.

 - Transfer the poached apricots with a slotted spoon to a dish.
 Boil the remaining syrup uncovered until reduced to about 1/2 cup.
 Serve warm, at room temperature, or cold with a generous drizzle of the thickened syrup and a dollop of yogurt.